0xbow-io/Veritas/README.md

 }
 ```

-The evaluation will output an interface to a data structure that will contain the witness assignments
+The evaluation will output an interface to a data structure that will contain the witness assignments,
-linear constraints, and constrained and unconstrained symbols.
+linear constraints, and constrained & unconstrained symbols.

-With it, you can verify the correctness of your circuit logic, verify that the right symbols were constrained
+With it, you can verify the correctness of your circuit logic, that the right symbols were constrained
 and confirm that all constraints were satisfied.

 ```Go